AgoraDoc/dita-guide-reuse/README.md

 ## Content reuse strategies

-In LwDITA, we can use the following elements for reuse:
+This demo project uses the following elements for reuse:

 ### Keyrefs